Frequently Asked Questions

 On Unity and DotNet SDKs, the default region should be "EU".

 Yes.
 It works in the other way around by defining a list of allowed regions.
 Read more about the "Dashboard Regions Filtering".

 What is the maximum number of players supported by Photon rooms?

 The number of players is the main factor for increasing traffic inside the room.
 The more players there are the more messages are exchanged.

 4 is good, 8 is doable.
 Above 8 is tricky and requires some netcode magic.

 The long answer is:

 In theory, there is no limit.
 For more than 8 players you will need interest management.
 For massive amounts of players you would split them - your world - across multiple rooms.

 Photon uses strings for lots of purposes: room name, lobby name, UserID, Nickname, custom property key, etc.

-Photon binary protocol can serialize strings up to 32767 characters.
+Photon binary protocol can serialize strings up to 32767 one-byte-characters.
 For names and UserIDs 32 characters should be enough (e.g. a GUID is 32 characters).
 However, for custom properties keys, you should use shorter strings to minimize their overhead.
 This is especially important for properties that are visible in the lobby, as those are part of the room lists and get sent to everyone in the lobby, not just the couple of clients in a room.